 Pros

-- Nutritional Value: Dead insects are a rich source of protein and other nutrients that are not present in vegetables and fruits.
+Nutritional Value: Dead insects are a rich source of protein and other nutrients that are not present in vegetables and fruits.
+Dead insects can serve as a valuable calcium source for isopods, supporting their exoskeleton health.

 Cons

-- Risk of disease: Dead insects can potentially carry disease, so it’s important to make sure that no harmful pathogens are present before feeding them to your isopods.
+Risk of disease: Dead insects can potentially carry disease, so it’s important to make sure that no harmful pathogens are present before feeding them to your isopods.
+There is also a risk of attracting fruit flies, so it is important to rid the enclosure of uneaten food to prevent pests and mold.

 Types of Insects Suitable for Feeding Isopods